dloubach/research-plan-templates/README.md

 ## Minimum chapter/structure suggestion for MSc reports (English) ##

-**1 Introduction (contextualize and work motivation )**
+1. **Introduction (contextualize and work motivation )**
  * Research Goal (what is expected from this research)
  * Research Scope (which are the activities addressed int this work)
  * Research Requirements (what this research must supply)
  * Document Structure (a simple paragraph for each document chapter)

-**2 Background Review**
+1. **Background Review**
  * Introduce the main concepts and backgrounds for understanding the work being done, work core fundamentals
  * Related Works
  * Summary

-**3 Design/Development**
+1. **Design/Development**
  * The development goes here in details
  * Summary

-**4 Experiments**
+1. **Experiments**
  * Details description of experiments performed to test and verify the design proposed
  * Summary

-**5 Result Discussion**
+1. **Result Discussion**
  * Results discussion and assessments
  * Summary

-**6 Conclusion**
+1. **Conclusion**
  * Specific conclusions (specifically related to the work done)
  * Main contributions (what is left for others to work/continue on)
  * General conclusions (what are the possible impacts of the work done)
  * Scientific and technological production (papers, ...)
  * Recommendations
  * Future Work Suggestions

 **References**

 **Resumo** / Abstract